vrahulrvce/RL_test/README.md

 Total Rewards for Agent 2: 516.7000000000338
 ```

-The Main1.py contains the RL which uses the GYM and torch library Gym for creating environmental spaces ( which translates to bayesian network in binary)
+The Main1.py contains the RL which uses the GYM and torch library Gym for creating environmental spaces ( which translates to bayesian network in binary) the reward is set to 1 and the negative is set to -0.9 (No of Epi = 2000)
 ```bash
 Agent 1 Action V : 0, Agent 2 Action T: 0, Agent 1 Total Reward: 536.100000000037, Agent 2 Total Reward: 378.4000000000221
 Agent 1 Action V : 0, Agent 2 Action T: 1, Agent 1 Total Reward: 545.6000000000504, Agent 2 Total Reward: 581.7000000000681